mah0x211/lua-net/README.md

 - `len:number`: the number of bytes sent.
 - `err:string`: error string.
-- `again:boolean`: true if len != #str, or errno is EAGAIN, EWOULDBLOCK or EINTR.
+- `timeout:boolean`: true if operation has timed out.

 **NOTE:** all return values will be nil if closed by peer.